 The Colorado Trail is a favorite among bikepackers, as it offers 485 miles of gorgeous scenery with plenty of exciting challenges along the way.
 The importance of packing light cannot be emphasized too much.
 You’ll feel every extra unnecessary pound when you have been on the trail for a while.
-A great addition to your trip is this ultralight REI Special Edition Flash Pack, with lightly padded, breathable & comfortable mesh shoulder straps.

 3. Stock Up On Food

 There are no possibilities for food drops on the Colorado Trail, so you will need to stock up on food while you are at grocery stores at towns along the way.
 Utilize healthy food choices at organic stores like Nature's Oasis in Durango.
 Pack lots of portable, non-perishable food that is high in calories, protein and energy such as granola bars, peanuts, raisins and chocolate bars.
 Cheese is great because it’s small and calorically dense.